kaandedeoglu/Shark/README.md

 ###Notes
 - Using nested folders makes working with Shark easier.
 This way you can do `Shark.Buttons.Active.Login.fb_button.image` rather than Shark.fb_button.image (which is harder to find when there are 100s of images in your assets)
 - Name your images with valid enum case names ( `login_button` is valid whereas `login-button` or `login button` are not), Swift 2 automatically sets case names to raw values in String backed Enums.
-If you name your images with valid names - Shark will generate `case login_button`, otherwise you'll see something like `case "loginbutton = "login button"`
+If you name your images with valid names - Shark will generate something like `case login_button`, otherwise you'll see something like `case "loginbutton = "login button"`

 ###Sample `SharkImages.swift` file: